 Warmth for germination is essential.
 I meet this need simply by placing my containers on top of my fridge or upright freezer.
 Check daily to see if any seedlings are poking up.
 Move immediately to a well-lit location.

 Light needs of seedlings are met easily in a greenhouse or south-facing window.
-Fluorescent light stands can give you more control over the amount of light plants receive and are a worthwhile investment if you plan to garden for a number of years.
+Fluorescent light stands can give you more control over the light plants receive and are a worthwhile investment if you plan to garden for a number of years.
 Do not keep your seedling containers covered with clear plastic in direct sunlight or they will cook!

 Keep seedlings evenly moist, but do not over-water to avoid damping-off and other plant problems.
 If mold occurs on the soil surface, steep a crushed clove of garlic in a cup of just-boiled water for ten minutes, cool, strain and spray.
 No harm will come to the seedlings, but the mold will be eliminated.